cassiofb-dev/fide-api/README.md

 ## About

-Working with FIDE oficial data is not simple, mainly because they don't have an API.
+Working with FIDE official data is not simple, mainly because they don't have an API.
 That's the reason I made a simple API with FastAPI to scrape the data from their own website and provide it as JSON over HTTP requests.

+A Redis cache is implemented to provide faster lookups for common use cases.

 ## Features